lambdaclass/concrete/ROADMAP.md

     Kept research/workload-gated: if a real workload keeps hitting unit bugs, the first step is a report-only prototype (`examples/units_probe/` + gate), annotations optional and erased only after audit records the conversion.
-16. [DONE — 2026-06-27; docs/STYLE.md] Source style guidance alongside
-    `concrete fmt`: naming, function/module structure, pattern/error-handling
-    idioms, arithmetic spelling, and proof-bearing-code layout.
-Mechanical layout is owned by `concrete fmt` (gated by `check_concrete_fmt.sh`); STYLE.md covers the advisory rest (idiomatic layout for functions, modules, contracts, matches, error handling, examples, and proof-bearing code).
-17. [DONE — 2026-06-24; docs/ITERATION_PROTOCOL.md +
-    scripts/tests/check_iteration_protocol.sh (make test-iteration-protocol + CI
-    step).
-Audit-and-gate: documented the fixed traversal hierarchy (for/indexed, cursor structs, cap-polymorphic for_each/fold/map, explicit for_each_ctx
-    context threading) and gated the existing forms + the exclusions (no Iterator trait, no dyn trait-objects, no closures, allocation visible — map carries Alloc, for_each/fold do not).
-Iteration promoted to stable_for_stdlib in STDLIB_HANDOFF.md.]
-Decide the v1 iteration protocol before broad stdlib work.
-    Evaluate and document the replacement for closures/trait-object iterators in `docs/ITERATION_PROTOCOL.md`:
-    index-based `for i in 0..len { xs[i] }`, explicit cursor/iterator structs
-    with `next() -> Option<T>`, and monomorphized `for_each`-style helpers.
-The
-    decision must cover `Vec`, slices, maps, parser cursors, and interpreter workloads, and must explain how authority and allocation remain visible.
-    Add `examples/iteration_protocol/{slice_cursor,vec_iter,map_iter,parser_cursor}/`
-    and `scripts/tests/check_iteration_protocol.sh`; the gate must report
-    allocation/capability behavior for each iteration form and prove bounded loops stay visible to runtime-safety obligations.
 18. Finish only the remaining callable-values implementation work that real workloads pull.
 The design checkpoint is DONE and recorded in `docs/CALLABLE_VALUES_AND_CAPABILITIES.md` plus the changelog; H1 is closed